Charles Piazzi Smyth: Astronomical career

 In 1846 he was appointed Astronomer Royal for Scotland, based at the Calton Hill Observatory in Edinburgh, and professor of astronomy in the University of Edinburgh.
 Shortly after his appointment, the observatory was placed under the control of Her Majesty's Treasury and suffered from a long series of under-funding.
 Because of this, most of his notable work in astronomy was done elsewhere.
 Here he completed the reduction, and continued the series, of the observations made by his predecessor, Thomas James Henderson.
 In 1853, Smyth was responsible for installing the time ball on top of Nelson's Monument in Edinburgh to give a time signal to the ships at Edinburgh's port of Leith.
 By 1861, this visual signal was augmented by the One O'Clock Gun at Edinburgh Castle.

 In 1704 Isaac Newton wrote in his book Opticks Book 1, Part 1:

 "... [telescopes] ... cannot be so formed as to take away that confusion of the Rays which arises from the Tremors of the Atmosphere.
 The only Remedy is a most serene and quiet Air, such as may perhaps be found on the tops of the highest Mountains above the grosser Clouds."
-This suggestion fell on deaf ears until in 1856, Smyth petitioned the Admiralty for a grant of £500 to take a telescope to the slopes of Teide in Tenerife (which he spelt Teneriffe) and test whether Newton had been right or not.
+This suggestion fell on deaf ears until in 1856, Smyth petitioned the Admiralty for a grant of £500 to take a telescope to the slopes of the Teide volcano in Tenerife (which he spelt Teneriffe) and test whether Newton had been right or not.
 In South Africa he had spent many nights observing from mountain tops but when he moved to Edinburgh had been appalled by the poor observing conditions there.

 The Admiralty approved his grant and he was offered the loan of further equipment from many sources.
-Robert Stephenson loaned his 140-ton yacht "Titania" for the expedition.
+Robert Stephenson loaned his 140-ton yacht Titania for the expedition.
 Mr. Hugh Pattinson loaned his refracting telescope of 7.5 in.
 This was a Thomas Cooke equatorial with setting circles and a driving clock.
 The Crimean War had recently concluded and the army offered to lend tents.
 This offer was declined as Piazzi Smyth had already designed a tent with a sewn-in groundsheet based on his experience in South Africa.